Smoking, Drinking and Drug Use Among Young People in England

 - the number of pupils who have never smoked, drunk alcohol or taken drugs

-- types alcohol and drugs taken
+- types of alcohol and drugs taken

 - how often pupils smoke, drink and take drugs